kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 4. Create a README file:

     ```
-    echo "# Hello World in Rust" > README.md
+    echo "# Hello COMP423 in Rust" > README.md
     git add .
     git commit -m "Initial commit with README"
     ```

-Now that your local repository is set up, let's connect it to a remote GitHub repository.
+Now that your local repository is set up, let's create a remote GitHub repository.

+1. Log into your GitHub account and head straight to the Create a New Repository page.

+2. Fill in the following details:

+    * **Repository Name:** ``hello-comp423-rust``

+    * **Description:**  "Hello COMP423 in Rust"

+    * **Visibility:** Public

+3. Do not initialize the repository with a README, .gitignore, or license

+4. Click **Create Repository**

+Perfect!
+Now both the local and remote repositories are set up!
+Let's connect them.

 1. Add GitHub repository as a remote:

 ```
-git remote add origin https://github.com/<your-username>/hello-world-rust.git
+git remote add origin https://github.com/<your-username>/hello-comp423-rust.git
 ```

 Change ``<your-username>`` with the username you have set up in GitHub.